 Dr. David Nash is the Founding Dean Emeritus of the Jefferson College of Population Health and one of the most renowned healthcare thought leaders in the US.
 Dr Nash has been repeatedly named to Modern Healthcare’s list of Most Powerful Persons in Healthcare, and is also the Dr. Raymond C. and Doris N. Grandon Professor of Health Policy at Thomas Jefferson University.
 Currently, he is Editor-in-Chief of four major national journals including American Journal of Medical Quality, Population Health Management, P&T, and American Health and Drug Benefits (AHDB).

 Dr. Steele is the Senior Strategic Advisor, Health Transformation Alliance, and Former Geisinger Health System President and CEO.
 During his 14 year tenure, Geisinger became the exemplar for high quality, well-organized care delivery with unique degrees of integration between hospital and physicians.
-As a member of Innovaccer’s Strategic Advisory Council, Dr. Steele helps guide Innovaccer’s mission to drive efficiency and value in the U.S. healthcare system.
+As a member of Innovaccer’s Strategic Advisory Board, Dr. Steele helps guide Innovaccer’s mission to drive efficiency and value in the U.S. healthcare system.

 Phil Fasano is a sought-after Fortune 100 C-Level strategist, with essential experience as former CIO at both Kaiser Permanente and AIG.
 During his 8 years at Kaiser, Fasano oversaw the funding and implementation of the nation’s most extensive connected care network.
 Kaiser received numerous quality and technology awards under Mr. Fasano’s leadership, including four consecutive years for “100 Best Places to Work in IT” from Computerworld, as well as the coveted HIMSS Davies Award.
 With his unique combination of knowledge and experience in the healthcare and financial sectors, Mr. Fasano will be instrumental in assisting Innovaccer in the drive for revolutionary changes within the healthcare industry.